-The Rosy Barb was first described in 1822.
-They are generally found in flowing streams, tributaries, lakes, ponds, and even swamps in India; wild populations can also be found in Singapore, Australia, Mexico, Puerto Rico, and Colombia.
-They are numerous and widespread, and not considered to be threatened or endangered.
+The rosy barb was first described in 1822.
+They are generally found in flowing streams, tributaries, lakes, ponds, and even swamps in India.
+Other wild populations can be found in Singapore, Australia, Mexico, Puerto Rico, and Colombia.
+They are numerous and widespread and not considered to be threatened or endangered.

 Colors and Markings